regorov/go/k270em_nodisp/README.md

 Command: k270em_nodisp
 ======================

-Command k270em_nodisp is a frontend to the k270emlib K270 processor emulator, without the SDL dependencies
+Command k270em_nodisp is a frontend to the k270emlib K270 processor emulator, but without the SDL dependencies.
+This removes the character display element (however, LDV and STV instructions will still continue to work).

 Package Dependencies
 --------------------